davide-costa/InfoSecCookerASSO/README.md

 To build this derived classes and since we need to highly isolate the logic from the GUI, we decided to create a class called TaskFactory that has a method called buildTaskGraphNodeWithName that receives a string representing the name of the Task.
 This is perfect for isolating the logic from the front-end, because the front end referrences the tasks by their names and the back-end builds them according to that.
 This method returns the task graph node corresponding to the name received as parameter.
 We quickly identified this as a factory method Design Pattern.

+The tick watchers of the runners of the nodes, are observing the runners and registering when they tick with the timestamp associated to it.
+The nodes register the packets that go through any of their inputs and outputs.
+The runners keep a count of the ticks.
+All this information can easily be accessed by the front end at any time, by calling a endpoint that reports the current information on the graph.
+This reports:
+ - the tick registry of the nodes since ever, the tick registry since the last report
+ - the current state of each task node (the possible states are IDLING, SLEEPING, PAUSED, STOPPED, WAITING_FOR_INPUTS, COMPUTING, OUTPUTING)
+ - the packet registry of each node (it is a map, grouped by node; ports are distinguished are saved in each packet, no grouping by ports, just like WireShark shows all the packets together)
+ - the current tick count of all runners (the number of times a node has ticked, i.e., performed work)

 The back end